 In addition to the miles driven, keep your receipts for tolls, parking, and special decal fees required.
 These are separately deducted and are not considered a mileage element of transportation costs.
 If you pay personal property taxes on your vehicle, the tax is deductible on Schedule A, but only the personal ratio of the total miles driven.
 This is because the tax is a cost element of the mileage deduction calculation.

 Other Important Information

-In addition, you may use the mileage deduction for up to four cars at the same time.
+In addition, you may use the mileage deduction for up to four cars (and small trucks/vans) at the same time.